lmbxmu/ABCPruner/README.md

 ## Tips

-If you find any problems, please feel free to contact to the authors (lmbxmu@stu.xmu.edu.cn or yxzhangxmu@163.com ).
+Any problem, free to contact lmbxmu@stu.xmu.edu.cn or yxzhangxmu@163.com.